MoritzGruber/Server-Fashionapp-HdM-MWA/README.md

   - 8081 == just a monitoring container, to have nice UI for the database

 ##Hint:
-Since we don't have a addend phonenumber identification yet, we use the username as unique identifier, late there will be 2 users with the same.
+Since we don't have a addend phonenumber identification yet, we use the username as unique identifier, later there will be 2 users with the same.
 For now the phonenumber field/identifier will be filled with username. so we don't have to change the database model later

 ##Programming Team: